Curiousss/SelfDrivingCar/Readme.md

 ##### CNN features:
 * The the cut out of the sand/map corresponding to the position of the car is one of the inputs to the TD3.
 It shows the density and shape of the road around the car which can help in deciding the next action.
 Now the TD3 has CNN layers to get features of this image crop within it.

-##### Other State parameters, 7 of them:
+##### Other State parameters, 7 of them to add more information of the state to TD3:
 * The position of the car: x ,y
-* The angle of the car, to add more information of the state to TD3: angle
+* The angle of the car,  angle
 * The velocity of the car: Velocity xv, yv
 * The distance from the goal: xx, yy